 For some reason your suggested change could not be submitted.
 Please try again in a few minutes.
 And thank you for taking the time to help us improve the quality of Unity Documentation.Close

-Skyboxes are a wrapper around your entire scene that display the vast beyond of your world.
+Skyboxes are a wrapper around your entire scene that shows what the world looks like beyond your geometry.

-Adding the Skybox Component to a Camera is useful if you want to override the default Skybox set up in the Render Settings.
+Adding the Skybox Component to a Camera is useful if you want to override the default Skybox.
 E.g. You might have a split screen game using two Cameras, and want the Second camera to use a different Skybox.
 To add a Skybox Component to a Camera, click to highlight the Camera and go to .

 If you want to create a new Skybox, use this guide.